Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Some UK drivers need to take an additional car and trailer practical driving test if they wish to tow a caravan or trailer.
 This often applies when the driver passed their drivint test after 1st January 2007.

-Note that MAM means Maximum Authorised Mass, or the maximum/gross authorised weight of the vehicle.
+Note that MAM means 'Maximum Authorised Mass', or the maximum/gross authorised weight of the vehicle.

-Drivers who passed their car test on or after 1st January 1997 are restricted to vehicles of up to 3.5 tonnes MAM (with caravan/trailer).
+Drivers who passed their car test on (or after) 1st January 1997 are restricted to vehicles of up to 3.5 tonnes MAM (with caravan/trailer).

-This test is based on the lorry driving test and takes about an hour to complete.
+This driving test is based on the lorry driving test and takes about an hour to complete.
 These tests are conducted at specialist vocational driving test centres.

-The B+E towing test includes driving on the road, vehicle safety questions, a controlled stop, and an off road reverse procedure; along with coupling and un-coupling of the trailer.
+The B+E towing test includes driving on the road, vehicle safety questions, a controlled stop, and an off road reverse procedure; along with coupling and un-coupling of the vehicle trailer.

 The practical test includes questions relating to basic safety checks such as fluid and tyre levels.
 There are five 'show me', 'tell me' style questions.
 Incorrect answers lead a fault being recorded, to a maximum of four driving faults.
 Five questions wrongly answered leads to a serious fault being recorded.